jhvozdovich/stardew_harvest_crossing/README.md

 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
 3. Run npm install in your terminal to download the necessary dependencies, plugins, and modules.
-4. The command npm run start will build and open the compiled code in a browser of your choice using a local host.
+4. The command npm start will build and open the compiled code in a browser of your choice using a local host.

 ## Known Bugs